-C.D.
+Our C.D.
 Besadny Conservation Grant Program operates on our fall grant cycle.
 The cycle opens in June with applications due on or before September 1st.
 This program provides matching grants up to $1,000 to conservation organizations in support of projects that promote the responsible stewardship of Wisconsin’s natural resources at the local level.

 This is the grant cycle for all of our donor-advised grant programs.
 The cycle opens in November with applications due on or before February 1st.
 These specific grants are supported by donor-advised endowment funds created by individuals who want to invest in the long-term protection of Wisconsin’s natural resources.

 Project reports are due within one year of the grant award.
 All grantees must submit a report prior to applying for another request, unless otherwise noted.